repeating

 Shorthand: Degrees has a little superscript circle as a shorthand abbreviations, like \(90^\circ \).
 Radians doesn’t have a shorthand abbreviation.
 Therefore, if you see an angle measurement with no units, then the units are radians.

 Angles are measured counterclockwise from the positive horizontal axis.
 It is like a circular number line.
 Rotating counterclockwise is the positive direction.
 Rotating clockwise is the negative direction.
-After you rotate a full circle (positively or negatively), the values just keep repeating.
+After you rotate a full circle (positively or negatively), the values of sine and cosine just keep repeating.

-We call the interval \([0, 2\pi )\), the principle interval for sine and cosine.
+We call the interval \([0, 2\pi )\), the principal interval for sine and cosine.

-From the graphs we can see that Sine and Cosine have maximum and minimum values.
+From the unit circle we can see that sine and cosine have maximum and minimum values.
+This is reflected in their graphs.

 ooooo-=-=-=-ooOoo-=-=-=-ooooo